Lostes-Burger/Docker/pterodactyl/eggs/cloudnet/README.md

 2. Navigate to Nests and create a new Nest
 3. Go back to nests and Import an Egg
 4. Insert your [downloaded egg file](https://github.com/Lostes-Burger/docker/blob/main/pterodactyl/eggs/cloudnet/egg-CloudNetV4.json)
-5. Save and create a new Server, set the CloudNet Verion to 11 or newer and create
+5. Save and create a new Server, set the CloudNet Version to 11 or newer and create

 # Setup CloudNet
 > [!IMPORTANT]